mesosphere/dcos-commons/docs/pages/plans.md

 Plans are how SDK Services convey progress through service management operations, such as repairing failed tasks and/or rolling out changes to the service's configuration.
 This document describes what Plans are, how they work, and how they can be used in the context of running a service as an operator or building a new service as a developer.

-For more information about customizing Plans in a service that's under development, see the [developer guide](../developer-guide/#plans).
+This document focuses on the mechanics of how Plans actually work behind the scenes.
+For more general information about customizing Plans in the context of developing a service, see the [developer guide](../developer-guide/#plans).

 ## Overview